jnorman67/apps-engineer-interview/Exercise3/csv_summary_api_challenge.md

-# Tiered Coding Exercise: Voter Contact CSV Summary and API Design
+# Canvassing Summary

 ## Scenario

 Door-to-door canvassers record voter responses and submit `.csv` files containing data about voter contact attempts.
-You’ve been asked to write logic to process these files and return a summary of contact outcomes, and then expose that summary through a simple API.
+Write logic to process these files and return a summary of contact outcomes.
+Then expose that summary through a simple API.

 ---